Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023

 For pregnant women, the

-normal range of TSH varies by trimester.
+normal levels of TSH varies by trimester.

 If the thyroid function test